codatio/codat-docs/docs/integrations/accounting/netsuite/accounting-netsuite.md

 updatedAt: "2022-10-20T12:34:20.252Z"
 ---

 You can synchronize accounting data with Oracle NetSuite using our Oracle NetSuite integration.
+Here is my test change.

 [Oracle NetSuite](https://www.netsuite.com/portal/products/erp/financial-management/finance-accounting.shtml) is an online service that enables companies to manage all key business processes in a single system.